Invite children to learn about squirrels with this list of facts, fun squirrel-themed teaching ideas, and cute squirrel crafts for kids!

 6. Enjoy Looking at Amazing Photographs of Squirrels

 Everyone of all ages can enjoy the fantastic gallery of cute photographs of red squirrels by Geert Weggen Photography.
-His award-winning squirrel photographs are published in newspapers, books, calendars, magazines, on websites, and television programs, and have won the adoration of squirrel friends and foes worldwide.
+His award-winning squirrel photographs are published in newspapers, books, calendars, magazines, websites, and television programs and have won the adoration of squirrel friends and foes worldwide.

 7. Take Pictures of Squirrels

-In the few years that we observed her, we watched her collect and store nuts, eat our apples, constantly argue with our dog, steal from our bird feeder, graciously accept the nuts that we gave her, and bear kits.
+In the few years that we observed her, we watched her collect and store nuts, eat our apples, constantly argue with our dog, steal from our bird feeder, and graciously accept the nuts we gave her and bear kits.

 8. Learn How to Draw a Squirrel

 Learning to draw squirrels is a great way to learn more about them.
 We have listed a few excellent “how to draw” resources and fun squirrel art project ideas perfect for kids from toddlers to teens.